andrearcaina/andrearcaina.github.io/README.md

 If you are looking at this website from a previous link, I have migrated from using static HTML/CSS and JS to `Next.js`.

-Check out the current iteration [here](https://andrearcaina.vercel.app/), deploying using Vercel.
+Check out the current iteration [here](https://andrearcaina.vercel.app/), deployed using Vercel.